BA (Hons) (NFQ Level 8)

 - South America

 Specialised option literature and culture modules in English and one of French, Spanish, Italian or German.
 Language proficiency modules in French, Spanish, Italian or German.
-Research dissertation on a topic related to either English literature; the literature and culture of a European language; or a subject of a transdisciplinary, comparative nature.

 International Study Opportunities